Skip to main content

 Long-term management of HPG axis reactivation protocols necessitates ongoing clinical oversight.
 Regular monitoring of hormonal markers, including testosterone, estradiol, LH, and FSH, is essential to ensure the therapy remains effective and within physiological ranges.
 Adjustments to dosages or the introduction of adjunctive therapies may be required over time, reflecting the dynamic nature of the endocrine system.

-Patient education regarding potential and the importance of adherence to the protocol is also paramount.
+Patient education regarding potential side effects and the importance of adherence to the protocol is also paramount.
 For instance, while SERMs can be highly effective, some individuals may experience visual disturbances or mood changes, which warrant immediate clinical review.
 A collaborative approach between the patient and clinician ensures that the treatment strategy aligns with the individual’s health goals and lifestyle.

 Academic